abdusco/abdus.dev/src/posts/fixing-wsl2-localhost-access-issue/fixing-wsl2-localhost-access-issue.md

 then save the task.

-Run the task and check hosts file to see if WSL IP address is added.
-Also restart WSL instance using:
+Run the task and check the hosts file to see if WSL IP address is added.
+Also restart WSL using:

 ```powershell
 # shutdown